-The Wavefront VMware PKS integration includes an overview and setup instructions.
+The Wavefront VMware Enterprise PKS integration includes an overview and setup instructions.

 On this page, we list predefined alerts and give other details about the integration.

-The PKS integration provides the following monitoring alerts for PKS.
+The VMware Enterprise PKS integration provides the following monitoring alerts for PKS.
 These alerts are predefined, no additional setup is required.
-You can create additional alerts from the Alerts browser or from charts.
+You can create additional alerts from the Alerts browser or from charts in the Wavefront UI.

 |Name||Severity||Resolve After (min)|